-Together with its employees and business partners, the Company has taken strides to support North Baffin communities throughout the pandemic.
-Baffinland has donated or supported initiatives with close to \$500,000 in 2020.
+Together with its employees, the Company has taken strides to support North Baffin communities throughout the pandemic.
+Baffinland has donated or supported initiatives with over \$200,000 in 2020.
 This has included support for food relief programs, non-medical face mask workshops, and support for country food harvesting.
 Working with our partners Arctic Co-op and Fednav, Baffinland was able to support the donation of cleaning supply kits to each and every household in the communities of Arctic Bay, Clyde River, Pond Inlet, Igloolik, and Sanirajak to help keep families safe.